-Do as much research as you can about the area you’re camping in.
-Talking to people who have camped in winter will give you a valuable first-person perspective into the challenges and you might also pick up an insider tip along the way.
+Do as much research as you can about the area you’re camping in winter.
+Talking to people who have camped in winter before will give you a valuable first-person perspective into the challenges and you might also pick up an insider tip along the way.
 Don’t leave planning till the very last minute, as it’s almost certain you’ll miss something important.

 Even if you’re camping out in total wilderness miles away from civilisation, there are still plenty of resources and tools to keep you on the grid and aware of your bearings.
 Study any location guides and familiarise yourself with the geography of the place so there are no nasty surprise once you’re there.

 Take a look at our camping checklist for a generalised list of camping essentials that will see you through any trip, whether in the high or low season.

 This is where you should spend most of your time, money and energy in preparation for your great UK winter camping adventure.
 Winter camping gear is more extensive for camping in winter, and should include the following items: